portsoc/hangman-in-branches/README.md

 We need to think about where we add the functionality to calculate a score, client-side or server-side.
 Since we want to allow multiple games to run concurrently and perhaps create a leaderboard, we need access to the scores on the server.
 Of course, we don't want the client to calculate their score as well (it would be redundant) and nor do we want them to put their scores on the server (which allows them to cheat).
-So we should add the score calculation to `server/svr.js`.
+This concludes that we should add the score calculation to the server.

 `calculateScore` in the server now responds with the score if the game is won.
 `getScore` in `client/index.js` requests the score from the server and is used by the `feedback` function to display the score.